alberto-battistel/Teensy-EIS/README.md

 ## 4 - Analog front-end
 In analog front-end I am collecting all the info for the analog part.

+## 5 - Control flow
+In Schematics there are the diagrams of the programs.

-## 5 - Random things
+## 6 - Random things
 In justTest/ there are some python files to fetch the stream/data on the computer (I use an Ubuntu 16.04 at the moment).
 I should clean here.

-## 6 - prototype script for Serial communication and fetching data with python
+## 7 - prototype script for Serial communication and fetching data with python
 justTest/readFromPython is a prototype communication between teensy and python.
 I should clean here.

-## 7 - Most of the files
+## 8 - Most of the files
 The rest is a collection of random matlab to plot or collect the data from the Arduino serial monitor.
 Clean also here.